microsoft/fast/packages/fast-components-react-base/src/stack-panel/README.md

  enableVirtualization:  Whether child elements are virtualized or not.
 Defaults to true.

  neverVirtualizeIndexes: Authors can provide an array of indexes which flag child indexes that should not be virtualized.
-For example providing [0, 10] to this prop would mean that child items at indexes 0 and 10 would be rendered.
+For example providing "[0, 10]" to this prop would mean that child items at indexes 0 and 10 would be rendered.

  defaultItemSpan:  The default span of the child items in pixels, this can be overriden on an item by item basis using the "itemSpanOverrides" prop.
 Default is 100.

  itemSpanOverrides: An object where the keys correspond to child indexes and the values to the span to be used to calculate layout for the child at that index.
-For example {1:200, 5:500} would specify that the child item at index 1 has a span of 200 pixels and the one at index 5 has a span of 500 pixels.

 preloadBufferLength: How many out of view child items to render on either side of the viewport.
 Default is 1.